Find out how to apply for Advanced Teacher Status (ATS) and complete your e-portfolio.

 - providing support during the process through professional discussion

 - writing a supporting statement once you have completed their portfolio.

-Mentors will be encouraged to undertake SET’s online mentoring programme, which launched in spring 2017.
+Mentors are encouraged to undertake SET’s online mentoring programme.